 # Set your preferred editor (vim, nano, code, etc.)

-gllm editor vim
+gllm config editor switch vim

 # List available editors

-gllm editor list
+gllm config editor

 # Check current editor

-gllm editor
+gllm config editor

 There are two main ways to have a multi-turn conversation: